Skip to main content

 Arthur Middleton, a signer of the Declaration of Independence from South Carolina.
 Digitally colored printed halftone reproduction of an illustration

-Background imageContinental Congress Collection: EVRV2A-00045
+Background imageContinental Congress Collection: Committee writing the Declaration of Independence

 Background imageContinental Congress Collection: Oliver Wolcott of Connecticut